Statistical Fluctuation of Infinitesimal Spaces: Green's function and integral operators

-In this section, we are going to introduce the Fokker-Planck equation (see \cite{bogachev_fokkerplanckkolmogorov_2015}) in terms of Fourier transform of a measure.
-Then we will define the Von Mises-Fisher distribution on manifolds and prove technical lemmas.
+In this section, we are going to introduce the Green's function of a suitable second-order Cauchy problem.
+From it, we exhibit a probability distribution that will be used in Section \ref{sect3} in the definition of the Dirac operator.
+Furthermore, we will extend this probability distribution defined in $\mathbb{R}^d$ to a manifold using the exponential map and prove some technical lemmas.